exanauts/Argos.jl/docs/src/man/fullspace.md

 without data left on the host (hence minimizing the communication costs).
 The computation of the derivatives is streamlined by propagating the tangents in parallel, leading to faster evaluations of the callbacks.
-As expected, the larger the model, the more significant is the performance gain.
+As expected, the larger the model, the more significant the performance gain.